Strandgaard96/spotify-dashboard/intro.md

-# Spotifire (TEMP name)
+# Spotifire

 Welcome to my awesome app!
 This is the very first prototype of my venture into streamlit.
-Currently, the app is based on a simple analysis of one of my rap playlists.
+Currently, the app is based on a simple analysis of some of my playlists.

-More features will be added in the future :smiley:!
+ :point_down:

 Select **Run the app** in the sidebar to see som cool data!